← Back

 East Africa

-Entry requirements and CDC/WHO recommendations for travel to Djibouti.
+Entry requirements & recommendations for travel to Djibouti

 Yellow Fever required if arriving from endemic countries.
-Malaria risk in some areas.
-Dengue and chikungunya occur.
+Malaria risk exists in some rural areas.
 Hepatitis A and Typhoid recommended.
-Small country but worth a clinic conversation before going.
+Dengue and chikungunya both occur.

 Yellow Fever